ondat/trousseau/CONTRIBUTING.md

 Not everything happens through a GitHub pull request.
 Do not hesitate to start a [GitHub Discussions](https://github.com/ondat/trousseau/discussions) about any of the above topics or anything other relevant to the project.

+## Open an Issue
+We are using [GitHub Issues](https://github.com/Trousseau-io/trousseau/issues) to report and track bugs.

+When writing a bug report, do it with details, background, and code sample to ease the understanding and help reproducing the unexpected behavior.
+Use one of the existing templates or follow some example like [this is one](http://stackoverflow.com/q/12488905/180626) or [another one](http://www.openradar.me/11905408).

+**Great Bug Reports** tend to have:

+- a quick summary and/or background
+- precise steps to reproduce (spending a few extra minutes to document might same hours of ping-pong)
+- what you expected would happen
+- what actually happens
+- any hint towards a possible root cause and fix

+***NOTE: do not open a Security related bug or issue.
+We take security and users' trust seriously.
+If you believe you have found a security issue in Trousseau, please responsibly disclose by following the [Security Policy](https://github.com/ondat/trousseau/security/policy).***

 ## Find an Issue
 We use GitHub to host code, track issues and feature requests, as well as accept pull requests.
 As a start, we have labelled [good first issues](https://github.com/ondat/trousseau/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for new contributors and [help wanted](https://github.com/ondat/trousseau/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues suitable for any contributor who isn't a core maintainer.